 Among the many issues thrown up by the Covid-19 pandemic are questions relating to how employers should treat those employees affected by it.
 Not least the looming long-term consequences around ‘long Covid’, its medical impact and whether it is likely to be classified as a disability under EqA 2010.

 For some, the symptoms of Covid-19 continue for months after their initial illness, leading to issues with their return to work.
 ONS estimate that in the four weeks from February 6 2021, when the second wave of Covid was at its height in the UK, around 1.1 million people were experiencing long Covid symptoms.
+This just this week, the Business Sectary, Kwasi Kwarteng said, ‘it’s not beyond the imagination’ that 5,000 people a day will catch long Covid this summer.
 Meanwhile, a National Institute for Health Research (NIHR) survey of 3000 people with long Covid found 80% of respondents with long Covid said it has affected their ability to work.

 Disability under the EA 2010 is defined as a ‘physical or mental impairment’ that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities.